ooni/ooni.org/content/about/glossary.md

 ### False positive

-A false positive is a test result which wrongly indicates that a particular condition or attribute is present.
+A false positive is a test result that wrongly indicates that a particular condition or attribute is present.

 **Within the OONI context, false positives are OONI Probe test results (flagged